My tips for what do with essential pantry staples like canned beans, tomatoes, chicken and basic vegetables.

 I save takeout containers to store my leftovers easily in the fridge.
 It’s a great way to reuse them and I find they stack well in the fridge.

-Think of it as Chopped: Quarantine Edition, inspired by the popular Food Network show where contenders are given a basket of random products and asked to create dishes with them.
-I have a longer list of what I like to keep stocked in my pantry at all times here.
+My friends will frequently send a list of some of their random pantry items for help making dinners when they don’t want to go to the store, so I’ve taken that concept and applied it here.
+Think of it as Chopped: home edition, inspired by the popular Food Network show where contenders are given a basket of random products and asked to create dishes with them.
+I have a longer list of what I like to buy to keep a fully stocked kitchen.

 Some of my recipes can be paired down to better fit a limited quantity of items.
 I have made suggestions on those recipes below based on what ingredients you may have in the pantry/ on hand.